 Hiking with a View: Six suggestions for new places to wander in Wisconsin

 Summertime means outdoor fun and finding road trips to climb mountains, cross babbling creeks and sit beside serene lakes and ponds.
 I have been looking back at all the places I have experienced and thinking about which ones I would love to see again.
-While travel posts on the blog have been relatively restricted to Fall suggestions- I recently felt inspired to share a Winter excursion.
+While travel posts on the blog have been relatively restricted to Fall suggestions– I recently felt inspired to share some Winter excursions.
 Since hiking around our local beauty is a four-season activity for us, I really couldn’t dismiss this urge to gather up a few less talked about locations to create your next summer memory.
 Or perhaps just to wander.

 Here are 6 unexpected places to hike this summer!